telekom/gateway-kong-fork/ENI-CHANGELOG.md

 - zipkin fix

 ## 2.8.3.7
-- skipped due to cequence version
+- skipped due to a cequence version

-## 2.8.3.7
- - Added cequence-ai-unified plugin

 ## 2.8.3.6
  - Bugfix: Wrong Kong version in admin API